Home » 21 Day New Zealand Self Drive Tour Packages »

 Stay 2 nights in Wellington.

 The morning is spent exploring the city locations; you will spend 40 minutes walking through the Outer Shire.
 This location includes the famous ‘Get off the road’ scene, the ‘shortcut to mushrooms,’ the Black Rider scenes and many more.
 Then it’s off to the Weta Studios for an inside look at the Wellington film industry.
 Your visit to Weta will include the ‘Window into Workshop’ exhibition, which is a guided tour of the inner working of the Weta Studios.
-After the morning’s excitement, it’s time for an Orc-sized lunch.
-You will head out to Scorch-O-Rama café for
+After the morning’s excitement, you will have lunch locally at a seaside cafe, (price included).
+Then you will head north into the Hutt Valley, following the River Anduin and taking in the sights of Helms Deep, before stopping at the Gardens of Isengard for afternoon tea.
+The final destination is Rivendell and the Legolas tree before returning to Wellywood.

 Sailing time Wellington to Picton 70 km / 43 miles, 3